ecostech/viatom-ble/README.md

 Test BLE connectivity while wearing the device.

-*Note: Warnings and exceptions from the MQTT client can be ignored if it has not been confgured yet.*
+*Note: Warnings and exceptions from the MQTT client can be ignored if it has not been configured.*

 ```
 python viatom-ble.py -v -c